Team: Virtual teams

 Developments in information and communications technology have seen the emergence of the virtual work-team.
 A virtual team is a group of people who work interdependently and with shared purpose across space, time, and organisational boundaries using technology to communicate and collaborate.
 Virtual team members can be located across a country or across the world, rarely meet face-to-face, and include members from different cultures.

 In their 2009 literature-review paper, Ale Ebrahim, N., Ahmed, S. and Taha, Z. added two key issues to definition of a virtual team: "as small temporary groups of geographically, organizationally and/ or time dispersed knowledge workers who coordinate their work predominantly with electronic information and communication technologies in order to accomplish one or more organization tasks".
 Many virtual teams are solving customer problems or generating new work processes.

 Work teams

-Work teams are responsible for the actual act of creating tangible products and services (Devine, 2002).
+Work teams are responsible for the actual act of creating tangible products and services.
 The actual workers on an assembly line would be an example of a production team, whereas waiters and waitresses at a diner would be an example of a service team.